DeVon Franklin: The Wait

 Franklin co-wrote his second book, The Wait: A Powerful Practice for Finding the Love of Your Life and the Life You Love, with his then-wife Meagan Good.
 The book was released in February 2016 and quickly became a New York Times bestseller in several categories.
 In the book, the couple share their personal love story, and the message that waiting until marriage can help you find the person you are meant to be with.
 The book describes the most important moments from their relationship and advice on how waiting can transform relationships.
 KTTV says The Wait"…talks about finding true love through celibacy, as well as the benefits of delayed gratification in all walks of life (professional, personal, spiritual etc).
 They use their own personal story of waiting as an example."

 The Hollywood Commandments

-The Hollywood Commandments: A Spiritual Guide to Secular Success was released on September 26, 2017.
+The Hollywood Commandments: A Spiritual Guide to Secular Success was released in September 2017.
 The book, published by HarperOne, is described as one that will encourage readers to pursue their passion in every area of life, including career, relationships, and faith.